andrewwinters5000/klimakoffer/milestone2.md

 Ocean ($geo=5$): $C = (\widetilde{C}_{mixed} + \widetilde{C}_{atm})/sec\_per\_year$.

 @@colbox-blue
 **Remark 12:** As mentioned, we follow closely the work of Zhuang et al. (2017) and also use the geography data from this work.
-This geography data does not contain the case $geo = 4$, but defines every water body as ocean (geo = 5).
+This geography data does not contain the case $geo = 4$, but defines every water body as ocean ($geo = 5$).
 It would be interesting to investigate the impact of different bodies of water in the geography.
 Of course, this only makes sense, when the grid size is small enough to even resolve local (bigger) lakes.
 @@

 In summary, we have now our first time dependent (still simplified) EBM